catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

    --parameters "public_net_id=e0ba6b88-5360-492c-9c3d-119948356fd3;private_net_dns_servers=202.78.240.213,202.78.240.214,202.78.240.215;host_name=backup"

-Consult the output of the ``stack-show`` and ``resource-list`` commands to viewing the state of your stack:
+Consult the output of the ``stack-show`` and ``resource-list`` commands to view the state of your stack:

 .. code-block:: bash

  $ heat stack-show nginx-wlg-stack
  $ heat resource-list nginx-wlg-stack

-We should now have a stack in each region which comprises an Nginx webserver serving identical content.
-When we begin to test region failover we are going to want to be able to see which region we are hitting.
-To help us do this a clound-init script was added to the HEAT template we ran previously, this script adds an ``Origin`` header to our Nginx configuration which we can use to see which region we are accessing.
+You should now have a stack in each region which comprises an Nginx webserver serving identical content.
+When you begin to test region failover, you will want to be able to see which region you are hitting.
+To help you do this, a clound-init script was added to the Heat template you ran previously.
+This script adds an ``Origin`` header to your Nginx configuration which you can use to see which region you are accessing.

-In addition to adding an Origin header we are also adding a ``Cache-Control`` header that tells the varnish service on Fastlys POPs to not cache our content.
-This will let us observe the failover behaviour without needing to be aware of caching or to wait for cached version to pages to expire.
+In addition to adding an Origin header, you are also adding a ``Cache-Control`` header that tells the Varnish service on Fastly's POPs to not cache your content.
+This will let you observe the failover behaviour without needing to be aware of caching or waiting for the cached version of pages to expire.

-Lets test this now:
+Test this now:

 .. code-block:: bash